 - A DIY Drop Camp has a lot of elements that make it work – collecting firewood, filtering water, organizing gear, cooking, etc. Make sure you decide on who will be in charge of these things or how you will rotate the responsibility among your group.

-After you have read and considered these things, if you are still interested in sharing a camp, then go ahead and post a comment below.
-We’ll review the comments prior to them going live.
+After you have read and considered these things, if you are still interested in sharing a camp, then go ahead and email us.
 Of course, don’t hesitate to contact us with any other questions.